devutkarsh/blog.github.io/content/post/getting-started-with-kubernetes-manifests.md

 > This is a deployment manifest for a microservice named s3-streamer written on Java to stream AWS S3 objects into the cluster.
 More details about the service can be [found here](../streaming-aws-s3-objects-in-aws-eks-cluster/).

-To apply this deployment you can go to the saved directory and run the following command in your OS terminal-
+To apply this deployment you can go to the saved directory of above yaml file and run the following command in your OS terminal-
 ```zsh
 kubectl apply -k deployment.yaml
 ```